-How do you make homemade chalk paint for furniture?
+How do you make homemade chalked paint for furniture?

-Simply mix your chalk element (baking soda, plaster of Paris, unsanded grout or calcium carbonate with a little water).
+Simply mix your chalk element (baking soda, plaster of Paris, unsanded grout, or calcium carbonate with a little water).
 Make sure you have mixed these elements well together and add latex paint (without primer).
-Mix throughly, some DIYers even recommend using an old electronic mixer like a bullet to get a great consistency.
+Mix thoroughly, some DIYers even recommend using an old electronic mixer like a bullet to get a great consistency.

-Most common DIY chalk paint Recipe for furniture
+Most common DIY chalked paint recipe for furniture

 1 cup latex paint (without primer built in)

 3 TBSP cool water